 Drew Hirshfeld is performing the functions and duties of the Under Secretary of Commerce for Intellectual Property and Director of the United States Patent and Trademark Office (USPTO).

-As Commissioner for Patents, Mr. Hirshfeld manages and leads the Patent organization as its chief operating officer.
-He is responsible for managing and directing all aspects of this organization that affect administration of patent operations, examination policy, patent quality management, international patent cooperation, resources and planning, and budget administration.
+Mr. Hirshfeld's permanent role is Commissioner for Patents, where he manages and leads the Patents organization as its chief operating officer.
+He is responsible for managing and directing all aspects of the organization that affect administration of patent operations, examination policy, patent quality management, international patent cooperation, resources and planning, and budget administration.

-Prior to serving as Commissioner for Patents, Mr. Hirshfeld was Deputy Commissioner for Patent Examination Policy, and has served as the Chief of Staff to the Under Secretary of Commerce for Intellectual Property and Director of the USPTO.
-Mr. Hirshfeld began his career at the USPTO in 1994 as a Patent Examiner.
-He became a Supervisory Patent Examiner in 2001, and was promoted to the Senior Executive Service in 2008 as a Group Director in Technology Center 2100, Computer Architecture and Software.
+Prior to serving as Commissioner for Patents, Mr. Hirshfeld held the positions of Deputy Commissioner for Patent Examination Policy and Chief of Staff to the Under Secretary of Commerce for Intellectual Property and Director of the USPTO.
+Mr. Hirshfeld began his career in 1994 as a Patent Examiner and became a Supervisory Patent Examiner in 2001.
+He was promoted to the Senior Executive Service in 2008 as a Group Director in Technology Center 2100.

-Mr. Hirshfeld received a Bachelor of Science from the University of Vermont, and a Juris Doctor from Western New England College School of Law.
+Mr. Hirshfeld received a Bachelor of Science from the University of Vermont and a J.D. from Western New England College School of Law.